fredrikaverpil/fredrikaverpil.github.io/mkdocs/posts/2011-06-02-remote-windows-management-with-pstools-part-3.md

 PsService.exe \\10.0.1.101 -u roger -p rabbit stop "VRayMayaSpawner 2012"
 ```

 I have not bothered with explaining how to perform the tasks above on multiple machines in one go.
-Instead, read about this in part 1 ([2011-05-13-remote-windows-management-with-pstools-part-1]({{< ref "2011-05-13-remote-windows-management-with-pstools-part-1" >}})) of this article series on PsTools.
+Instead, read about this in [part 1](2011-05-13-remote-windows-management-with-pstools-part-1.md) of this article series on PsTools.